Establishment of Igirisu Horitsu Gakko

 Moving into the 21st century, three professional graduate schools were launched in succession, enabling Chuo University to offer an even higher level of professional training.
 The Chuo Graduate School of International Accounting was established in 2002, Chuo Law School in 2004, and Chuo Graduate School of Strategic Management in 2008.
 Meanwhile, the university continues to expand in central Tokyo, based around the three urban campuses Ichigaya-Tamachi (Middle Bridge), Ichigaya, and Korakuen.

 In 2010 Chuo University marked its 125th anniversary and in the same year welcomed the establishment of Chuo University Junior High School and Chuo University Yokohama Junior High School and High School.
 The Faculty of Global Management on the Tama Campus, and the Faculty of Global Informatics on the Ichigaya Tamachi Campus were established in 2019.
 In 2020, the Global Gateway Chuo and the International Residence Chuo (IRC) opened on the Tama Campus.
 The Global Gateway Chuo is equipped with facilities that enable global education and research, and the IRC provides a mixture of educational and living facilities on campus.
 As the new face of Chuo University, the Forest Gateway Chuo opened in 2021.
 This unique space will allow various kinds of "wisdom" to be gathered and shared with society, and provide a fresh venue for social interaction, where students can interact with each other, as well as with businesses and other members of society.

-Today, Chuo University has grown into a comprehensive institution comprising eight faculties, seven graduate schools, two professional graduate schools, four affiliated high schools, two affiliated junior high schools, and nine research institutes.
+Today, Chuo University has grown into a comprehensive institution comprising eight faculties, eight graduate schools, two professional graduate schools, four affiliated high schools, two affiliated junior high schools, and nine research institutes.